berkas1/doc.bigclown.com/docs/raspberry-pi-installation.md

 1. Insert the MicroSD card to the MicroSD card reader.

-2. Download the latest release of BigClown's Raspbian image from [this link](https://github.com/bigclownlabs/bc-raspbian/releases/download/v1.0.1/{{ raspbian_zip }}).
+2. Download the latest release of BigClown's Raspbian image from https://github.com/bigclownlabs/bc-raspbian/releases.

 ### From Windows Desktop